Saving Earth’s Rivers

 Importantly, this mechanism preserves the natural flow regime of rivers by linking water withdrawals to a percentage of flow, specifically by ensuring that a major percentage of the natural flow is protected every day.
 If a new permit application would cause total withdrawals to exceed the threshold, denial of the permit is recommended unless the applicant can demonstrate that the additional withdrawals will not cause adverse ecological effects.
 This provision allows for flexibility but places the burden of proof on potential water users to show that their withdrawals would not harm the ecosystem.

 Can we save Earth’s rivers?
 These examples of applied river science and progressive policy demonstrate that it is possible.
 But it will still require many countries to make a dramatic departure from the destructive path they are on.

-Brian Richter (email@example.com) is director of the Freshwater Initiative of the Nature Conservancy in Charlottesville, Virginia.
+Brian Richter ([email protected]tnc.org) is director of the Freshwater Initiative of the Nature Conservancy in Charlottesville, Virginia.
 Sandra Postel is director of the Global Water Policy Project in Amherst, Massachusetts.
 They are the authors of Rivers for Life: Managing Water for People and Nature (Island Press, 2003).